Last updated on January 2nd, 2025 at 12:54 am

 Oregon $57,547

-The major difference between Mississippi and some other states including California is that California has a full-time legislature.
+A major difference between Mississippi and some other states including California is that California has a full-time legislature.
 Many of the elected officials earn their entire income from the state.
-Along with a full-time job comes the need for full-time staff and committee staff and others to keep the legislature running 24/7.
-This cost is tremendous compared to sates with part-time legislatures.
-The hundreds of millions of dollars that are expended to support this large and complex organization is a drain on the state coffers.
+Along with a full-time job comes the need for full-time staff committee staff and others to keep the legislature running 24/7.

-The table above indicates how little Mississippi legislators earn compared to California and some other high cost states.
+The table above indicates how little Mississippi legislators earn compared to California and some other high-cost states.
 Who is paying for this cost plus the staff members?

-Full time state legislatures are very expensive
+Full-time state legislatures are very expensive

-How much more in taxes would Mississippi residents be required to pay if the legislature went full time in Mississippi as it is in California?
-Back to the title of this article life is a matter of perspective.
-If you have never lived in a high tax state with a full-time legislature, you could not know how well you have it at home.
-It’s difficult to convey this message to Mississippi residents and residents of other states with part-time legislatures where there is pressure to go full time.
+If you have never lived in a high-tax state with a full-time legislature, you could not know how well you have it at home.
+It’s difficult to convey this message to Mississippi residents and residents of other states with part-time legislatures where there is pressure to go full-time.

 Average Tax Burden by State